Laos–Thailand border

 The Laos–Thailand border is the international border between the territory of Laos and Thailand.
-The border is 1,845 km (1,146 m) in length, over half of which follows the Mekong River, and runs from the tripoint with Myanmar in the north to tripoint with Cambodia in the south.
+The border is 1,845 km (1,146 mi) in length, over half of which follows the Mekong River, and runs from the tripoint with Myanmar in the north to tripoint with Cambodia in the south.

 Description

-The border starts in the north at the tripoint with Myanmar at the confluence of the Kok and Mekong rivers, following the latter towards the south-east.
+The border starts in the north at the tripoint with Myanmar at the confluence of the Kok River and Mekong River, following the latter towards the south-east.
 It then leaves the river and proceeds overland in a broadly southwards direction over various hill ridges, down to the Hueang River.
 It then follows this river to the north-east up to the confluence with the Mekong, from where it follows the Mekong for the majority of the border's length.
 Just north-west of Pakse the border leaves the Mekong and then follows the ridge of the Dângrêk Mountains south the tripoint with Cambodia.